 If instead, you decided to continue down Hana Highway, you will pass through the bottom of Haiku and arrive into the stretch of tropical coastline known as Huelo.
 Running along the North Shore out to East Maui, Huelo brings together lush green rainforest, hidden waterfalls and hiking trails, and, for those seeking the utmost privacy, secluded upscale homes on the edge of the island.
 With cliff faces giving way to hidden private beaches, coves, and dive spots, Huelo is a very special place that really must be experienced to appreciate.

-There's so much more to discover throughout North Maui so start your journey today, or contact a real estate agent at Whalers Realty to ensure your journey lasts a lifetime.
+There's so much more to discover throughout North Maui so start your journey today, or contact us today to ensure your journey lasts a lifetime.